loboris/ESP32_TFT_library/README.md

 #### Features

-* Full support for ILI9341 & ILI9488 based TFT modules in 4-wire SPI mode.
+* Full support for **ILI9341** & **ILI9488** based TFT modules in 4-wire SPI mode.
 Support for other controllers will be added later
 * **18-bit (RGB)** color mode (*default*) or **16-bit packed RGB565** color mode (only on ILI9341)
+* SPI displays oriented SPI driver library based on *spi-master* driver
 * Combined **DMA SPI** transfer mode (on some functions) and **direct SPI** to improve speed
 * **Grayscale mode** can be selected
 * SPI speeds u to **40 MHz** are tested and works without problems
+* **Demo application** included which demonstrates most of the library features

 * **Graphics drawing functions**: